pg-format/pgraphs/README.md

 this character is automactially stripped from labels and property values.
 Configuration of this character is not supported yet.

-Imported back into a Neo4J database and exported again (with output format `neo4j`) is serialized as following in PG.
-Thus conversion of property graphs between PG and Neo4J or Neptune should be round-trip apart from identifiers, removal of semicolons, and support of additional data types.
+[Imported into a Neo4J database](#neo4j) and exported again (with output format `neo4j`) is serialized as following in PG.
+Thus conversion of property graphs between PG and Neo4J or Neptune should be round-trip apart from identifiers, undirected edges, and support of additional data types:

 ~~~
 1 :person country:"United States" name:Alice name:Carol